 The main attraction at the Park is none other than the majestic Mount Kinabalu, one of the highest mountains in South East Asia standing at 4095.2 metres.
 Apart from traditional mountain climbing, visitors can also experience the Mountain Torq, the world’s highest and Asia’s first Via Ferrata or ‘iron road’ at 3,200m to 3,800m above sea level.
 To those who are more adventurous, there are other mountain activities such as Alpine Rock Climbing, Paragliding and also mountain expedition.

-There is a new picturesque trail to the summit, Ranau Trail.
-The new trail will take climbers from Panar Laban (previously known as Laban Rata) at 3,272m to Sayat Sayat (3,668m) then continue on to the summit trail to Low's Peak at 4,095.2m.
-The new trail may be more challenging than the previous trail, but climbers will be rewarded with breathtaking views along the way.
+Now there are now 2 picturesque trails to the summit, Ranau Trail and Kota Belud trail.
+The trails will take climbers from Panar Laban (previously known as Laban Rata) at 3,272m to Sayat Sayat (3,668m).
+And then continue on to the summit trail to Low's Peak at 4,095.2m.
+(Note: Both Kota Belud trail and Ranau are new routes to Sayat Sayat, the route from Sayat Sayat to summit is the same route used preivously).
+The new trails may be more challenging than the previous trail, but climbers will be rewarded with breathtaking views along the way.

 Surrounding the Kinabalu Park is a multitude of natural attractions and enjoyable activities such as mountain biking, golf, birding, farm tours, canopy walk and of course photography!